 This reviewer and others have expressed concern about the lack of visitor parking on the site.
 As currently designed, it is easy to imagine that visitors would park in the roadway (which does not include a parking lane) and/or the turn-around space.
+The visitor parking scheme has changed with the modification of driveways and the switch to all single family homes.

 g.
 Integration of building and site, including but not limited to preservation of existing tree cover, if any.
 As discussed above, it is likely that the site would have to be clear cut in order to construct the project.
 And also noted, the elevated rear decks do not have a stair that connects to grade.
 If it is not possible to provide adequate screening, the users of the deck would be looking directly into the Victoria Circle resident's back yard.
+Stairs to grade have been added to the decks.
+No change regarding tree cutting required to build the proposed plan.